alanabrownn/logistic_growth/README.md

 ```

 The Intercept Estimate represents the carrying capacity
-K= 1.000e+09 =
+K= 1.000e+09 = 1000000000
-This is what we also see on the graph which is a good sign
+This matches what we see on the graph which is a positive sign.

 ### My final paramater estimates